fw8/docker-postfix/README.md

 192.168.1.12 OK
 ```

-Once the file has been edited, run the `/usr/sbin/update_relayhosts.sh` from the command line with
+Once the file has been edited, run the `/usr/sbin/update_clientrelayhosts.sh` from the command line with

 ```
-docker exec -it container_name /usr/sbin/update_relayhosts.sh
+docker exec -it container_name /usr/sbin/update_clientrelayhosts.sh
 ```

 Change `container_name` to be the name of the container.
-The `update_relayshosts.sh` is just a shortcut to postmap and then reloads the configuration into postfix.
+The `update_clientrelayhosts.sh` is just a shortcut to postmap and then reloads the configuration into postfix.

 ## Test email